YozhikVolkoff/Lisp-interpreter/README.md

 # Lisp-interpreter

-Simple lisp interpreter dealing with bools, numbers, strings, CAR, CDR, LIST, CONS, IF, QUOTE, EVAL, +, -, *, / and PRINT functions.
+Simple lisp interpreter dealing with bools, numbers, strings, SET, CAR, CDR, LIST, CONS, IF, QUOTE, EVAL, +, -, *, '/' and PRINT functions.
 Written on C++ by smart and lazy students.